SofaDefrost/SPM/README.md

 ## SPM: Sofa Package Manager.
-If like me your are tired of searching which Sofa component is in which plugin and where this plugin is available and of cloning manually git repository... try SPM to search from plugins & install them (including their dependencies):
+If like me your are tired of searching which Sofa component is in which plugin and where this plugin is available and of cloning manually a lot of git repository maybe you should try SPM .
+SPM is a small tool to search from plugins or components & install them (including their dependencies) with as few as possible steps.

-** This software is in a very drafty state.
+** DISCLAIMER: This software is in a very drafty state.
 Please don't use it unless you are willing to put you hand in the code. **

-Search plugins that contains specific components by:
+To search for plugins that contains specific components you should try:
 ```console
 dmarchal@dmarchal-Precision-7520:~/projects/DEFROST/dev/spm/test$ ../src/spm.py search CableActuator
 The Sofa Package Manager